Neuroca-Inc/Prometheus_Void-Dynamics_Model/README.md

 ***Current Status:*** Working on applying discovered RD concepts to neural plasticity in the Void Dynamics Intelligence Model (coming to public soon) <br>
 ***Status Last Updated:*** Aug 25, 2025

 This folder provides a public, paper‑only view of the Void Dynamics program.
 It summarizes the theory and validation write‑ups for review by physicists, applied mathematicians, and scientifically minded engineers.
-No source code is included.
+Proprietary source code is not included yet.

 ## What this is
 - A set of derivation papers that establish a clean baseline physics slice using reaction–diffusion (RD).